mxcoppell/tradestation-api-ts/docs/Authentication.md

 ### Common Issues

-1. "Invalid Credentials"
+1. "Invalid Refresh Token"
-   - Check your username and password
+   - Make sure your refresh token is correct
-   - Verify your Client ID and Secret
+   - Refresh tokens may expire after long periods of inactivity
-   - Ensure you're using the correct environment
+   - You may need to generate a new refresh token through the OAuth flow

 2. "Token Expired"
    - This should be handled automatically